Welcome International Students

 Eligibility

-• An F-1 student must have been enrolled full-time (12 credits per semester for undergraduates, 6 credits per term for graduates) for at least one full academic year or 9 months.
+- An F-1 student must have been enrolled full-time (12 credits per semester for undergraduates, 6 credits per term for graduates) for at least one full academic year or nine months.

-• For the academic program requirement, the student must register for one (1) or three (3) credit hours of internship/practicum course work as determined by his or her internship coordinator or academic advisor.
+- For the academic program requirement, the student must register for one (1) or three (3) credit hours of internship/practicum course work as determined by their internship coordinator or academic advisor.

 Duration